Ipswich/TSPSimulatedAnnealing/README.txt

     https://www.baeldung.com/java-simulated-annealing-for-traveling-salesman

-SimulatedAnnealingTSP outputs a file with the same name as the input file with ".SimulatedAnnealingTour" appended to the end of it.
-This file is placed in the same directory as the input file.
+SimulatedAnnealingTSP outputs a file with the same name as the input file with ".tour" appended to the end of it.
+This file is placed in the same directory as the java file.

 To compile:
   javac SimulatedAnnealingTSP.java City.java Tour.java